Craft-Bamboo Racing: 2017

-Laurens Vanthoor was off to a magnificent start, moving up three places from his P9 starting position before filing in behind Raffaele Marciello as they wove through the city streets.
+Laurens Vanthoor was off to a start, moving up three places from his P9 starting position before Raffaele Marciello as they wove through the city streets.
 Marciello soon hit the brakes hard and dove to the right, narrowly avoiding a parked Daniel Juncadella.
-Unfortunately, there was no way for Vanthoor to avoid the stricken Mercedes and he careened straight into its rear, starting a concertina effect that saw much of the field violently collide and create one of the biggest GT pileups in recent history.
-The race was instantly red flagged and the cars were cleared away, but with the level of damage sustained to the #911 EVISU Porsche, the weekend was over for Vanthoor.
-Darryl O'Young began his race from P16 and while he was not able to avoid the pileup he was lucky enough that his #991 VLT Porsche only suffered a damaged radiator and he was able to crawl back to the pits.
-The team did an exemplary job by quickly repairing the VLT Porsche in time for the race restart under the safety car and O’Young got underway again from P5.
-Struggling to find the pace, O’Young dropped a position before settling into a rhythm and putting his years of Macau experience to good use.
-He safely guided the VLT Porsche to the chequered flag to secure a P6 start position for the FIA GT World Cup's main race.
+He is create one of the biggest GT pileups in recent history.
+The race was instantly red flagged and the cars were cleared away, but with the level of damage sustained to the #911 EVISU Porsche.
+Darryl O'Young #991 VLT Porsche a damaged radiator.
+The team did an exemplary job by repairing the VLT Porsche in time for the race restart under the safety car and O’Young got underway again from P5.

 O’Young began the final race of the weekend from P6 under the safety car due to the wet conditions but was soon racing under a green flag from lap three.
 O’Young did well to defend his position from those behind, setting a good pace in the #991 VLT Porsche and using every inch of the circuit to keep his competitors at bay.
 The Hong Kong driver resisted the pressure and the many overtaking challenges that came with it over the coming laps, showing excellent defensive capabilities in the process before a safety car period began on lap six.
 When the race restarted on lap ten, O’Young instantly came under attack from Daniel Juncadella but the Macau expert firmly held his line into Lisboa and kept the Mercedes at bay.
 Unfortunately, the aggressive moves from behind continued as the Audi of Nico Muller charged up the rear of O’Young, hitting him from behind and spinning the #991 VLT Porsche into the barriers.
 Another safety car was called out in response and O’Young was able to get the Porsche back to the pits but the damage sustained was far too great to be repaired and he was forced to retire.